chocolatey/docs/input/en-us/how-tos/setup-offline-installation.md

 ### Exercise 2B: Set Up A Different Repository
 > Recommended for most organizational use cases

-If you are setting up something different than Chocolatey.Server, you may wish to read over [[How To Set Up an Internal Repository|How-To-Host-Feed]].
+If you are setting up something different than Chocolatey.Server, you may wish to read over [How To Set Up an Internal Repository](./features/free/how-to-host-feed).
 This will give you options and links to repositories like Artifactory Pro, Nexus, and ProGet. **NOTE**: Some repository server options don't require Windows.

 **NOTE:** Many repositories have a concept of a proxy repository.
 Unlike NuGet repositories, you likely ***DO NOT WANT*** a proxied NuGet/Chocolatey repository pointing to the community repository.
 They only cache packages - ***cached* is not the same concept as *internalized***.
 To reuse packages from the community repository in a reliable way, you need to [[internalize them|How-To-Recompile-Packages]].
 The community repository is subject to distribution rights, which means many packages need to download things from the internet at ***runtime***.
 That's unreliable and a no go for many organizations.
 You can use Package Internalizer (as we are seeing above) or [[manually internalize packages|How-To-Recompile-Packages]] you want to use from the community repository.
 More on [[why (community packages repository notes)|CommunityPackagesDisclaimer]].